 - Pack lunch, snacks, and wine for the train.

-- Bring a platypus water bottle.
+- Bring a reusable water bottle.
 They are compact and there are a ton of safe water filling stations throughout Europe.

 - Carry some cash because credit cards are not widely accepted in Austria.